syncfusion-content/wpf-docs/wpf/SfTreeGrid/Filtering.md

 #### Filter DateColumn with range between two dates

-A [TreeGridDateTimeColumn](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridDateTimeColumn.html) can be filtered with range between two dates by applying two FilterPredicate for the same column.
+A [TreeGridDateTimeColumn](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridDateTimeColumn.html) can be filtered with a range between two dates by applying two FilterPredicate for the same column.
 The [FilterType](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Data.WPF~Syncfusion.Data.FilterPredicate~FilterType.html) for the FilterPredicate with start date should be `GreaterThanOrEqual` and end date should be `LessThanOrEqual`.

 ## UI filtering

-SfTreeGrid provides excel like filtering UI and advanced filter UI to filter the data easily.
-UI filtering can be enabled by setting [SfTreeGrid.AllowFiltering](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~AllowFiltering.html) property to `true`.
-This allows to open the filter UI by clicking on the filter icon on the column header to filter the nodes.
+SfTreeGrid provides Excel-like filtering UI and advanced filter UI to filter the data easily.
+UI filtering can be enabled by setting the [SfTreeGrid.AllowFiltering](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~AllowFiltering.html) property to `true`.
+This allows to open the filter UI by clicking the filter icon on the column header to filter the nodes.

-The filtering can be enabled or disabled for a specific column by setting [TreeGridColumn.AllowFiltering](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridColumn~AllowFiltering.html) property.
+The filtering can be enabled or disabled for a specific column by setting the [TreeGridColumn.AllowFiltering](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridColumn~AllowFiltering.html) property.

 {% tabs %}
 {% highlight c# %}

-// Enable the UI filtering for the SfTreeGrid. this.sfTreeGrid.AllowFiltering = true;
+// Enable UI filtering for SfTreeGrid. this.sfTreeGrid.AllowFiltering = true;

-// Enable the UI filtering for the EmployeeID column. this.sfTreeGrid.Columns["EmployeeID"].AllowFiltering = true;
+// Enable UI filtering for EmployeeID column. this.sfTreeGrid.Columns["EmployeeID"].AllowFiltering = true;

 {% endhighlight %}
 {% endtabs %}

-N> `TreeGridColumn.AllowFiltering` has higher priority than `SfTreeGrid.AllowFiltering` property.
+N> `TreeGridColumn.AllowFiltering` has higher priority than the `SfTreeGrid.AllowFiltering` property.

-###Built-in UI views
+### Built-in UI views

-The SfTreeGrid provides the following types of Filter popup modes,
+The SfTreeGrid provides the following types of filter pop-up modes:

-Checkbox Filter - Provides excel like filter interface with list of checkboxes.
+Check box filter: Provides Excel-like filter interface with a list of check boxes.

-Advanced Filter - Provides advanced filter options to filter the data.
+Advanced filter: Provides advanced filter options to filter the data.

-Both - Both Checkbox filter and Advanced filter are loaded while opening the filter pop-up.
+Both: Both check box filter and advanced filter are loaded while opening the filter pop-up.

-By default, the filter popup mode of the column is set as Both.
-The checkbox and the advanced filter can be switched by using the Advanced Filter button.
+By default, the filter pop-up mode of the column is set to Both.
+The check box and the advanced filters can be switched using the Advanced Filter button.

 #### Checkbox filtering UI